 1. Determine Why You Need Funding

 As a small business owner, you have many potential financing options that can help you achieve your business goals.
 Each of your financing options has a specialized purpose, with lines of credit typically reserved for ongoing expenses such as inventory, payroll, and general working capital.
-The best lines of credit are also revolving, allowing you to re-borrow funds once they’ve been repaid.
+Lines of credit are revolving, allowing you to re-borrow funds once they’ve been repaid.

-Before deciding if a small business line of credit is the right option for your business, you should ensure that you can answer what a business line of credit is and how does a line of credit work.
+Before deciding if a small business line of credit is the right option for your business, consider comparing it to a business credit card.

 What a Business Line of Credit Is